Bobby Liebling: Early life and musical beginnings

 Bobby Liebling was the only child of Joseph Liebling, a high-ranking official in the U.S. Department of Defense under President Richard Nixon, and Diane, who had a background as a nightclub singer.
 He grew up in Washington, D.C., where his father worked as deputy assistant to the secretary of defense.
+Bobby was raised in a Jewish background.
+In the 2000s, he converted to Christianity, although, as of 2015, he considers himself spiritual rather than religious.

 From an early age, Liebling showed a strong interest in music.
 He started his first band, Shades of Darkness, at 11 years old, performing at school dances.
 By his teenage years, he was heavily influenced by underground and proto-metal bands such as the Groundhogs, Sir Lord Baltimore, and Stray.

 On December 25, 1971, Liebling co-founded the band Pentagram with former schoolmate Geof O'Keefe (drums), Vincent McAllister (guitar), and Greg Mayne (bass).
 He wrote his first songs in his room, playing on a $12 Silvertone guitar.

 During his late teens, Liebling also began using drugs, including highly pure Cambodian heroin brought back by Vietnam War veterans.
 His struggles with addiction would later become a defining aspect of his life and career.